 What is MPOP?

-Training sessions will be held approximately once a week and last around two to three hours.
-Sessions will cover special topics in physics found in Olympiads and problem solving strategies.
-For homework, participants will be assigned challenge homework problems, some of which will be taken up in the next lecture; solving the problems is ultimately the responsibility of the student.
+We hold training sessions approximately once a week and last around two to three hours on the McGill campus.
+Sessions cover special topics in physics found in Olympiads and problem-solving strategies.
+For homework, participants are assigned challenging problems, some of which will be taken up in the next lecture; solving the problems is ultimately the responsibility of the student.

 Who should sign-up?

-The type of person who should sign-up for this program is a high-school or CEGEP student who is passionate about physics, loves to solve puzzles and would like to perform well in these competitions.
-Although these sessions are given in English, the Olympiads can be written in either French or English.
+The type of person who should sign-up for this program is a high-school or CEGEP student who is passionate about physics, loves to solve puzzles and would like to be challenged beyond the standard expectations.
+Although we give these sessions in English, the Olympiads can be written in either French or English.
 We encourage individuals who are female and/or from underrepresented groups to sign-up!

 How to join?

-Start by filling out this registration form.
-You will be contacted shortly after you have submitted the form.
-Note that if demand is too high, there may be a selection process.
+Start by filling out our registration form found on our Facebook page to keep up to date.
+We will contact you shortly after filling out the registration.
+Note that if demand is too high, there may be a selection process on a first come first served basis.

 How much does it cost?

 MPOP is free of charge!
-If you’re a passionate CEGEP or high-school student and would like to learn more than what’s taught in your physics classes, then you are more than welcome to join!
+If you’re a passionate CEGEP or high-school student and would like to learn more than what’s taught in your physics classes, then you are more than welcome to join us!
+We are also planning on providing food during the session thanks to the McGill Physics Department’s generous donation.

-Vincent Van Duong is a Honours Mathematics and Physics major (class of 2020) at McGill and has graduated from Marianopolis College in Montreal.
-Vincent received the highest score in Quebec and the ninth best score in Canada for the 2016 CAP examination.
-He was invited to the national finals at the University of British Columbia for the CPO.
-As Vincent is from Montreal originally, he supports this initiative because Quebec students are underrepresented at physics Olympiads.
+Vincent Van Duong is a Honours Mathematics and Physics major (class of 2020) at McGill and completed CEGEP in Montreal.
+Vincent received the highest score in Quebec and scored ninth on the 2016 CAP Exam.
+He was also invited to the national finals at the University of British Columbia for the CPO.
+As Vincent is from Montreal originally, he supports this initiative because Quebec students are often underrepresented at Canadian physics Olympiads and hopes to help make this change.